Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 #### Fixes

-- The SceneHolder's RenderTarget initialization defect has been fixed.
+- SceneHolder's RenderTarget initialization defect has been fixed.
 - Various partial update defects have been fixed.
 - Various ATSPI defects have been fixed.
 - Various text related defects have been fixed.